 - Packed full of electrolytes which help keep us hydrated.

-To avoid myself scrolling through social media and checking emails, which can all increase anxiety and stress, I don’t look at my phone until later in the morning.
-Instead, I’ve put my favourite bible verse and encouraging quote on my bedside table so it’s the first thing I see when I wake up.
-Instead of looking at my phone and scrolling through social media, I read a bible passage or chapter of a book.
+To avoid scrolling through social media, checking emails and watching the news, which can all increase anxiety and stress, don’t look at your phone or switch the TV on until later in the morning.
+Instead, put your favourite bible verse and encouraging quote on your bedside table so it’s the first thing you see when you wake up.
+Then, read a bible passage or chapter of a book.

 “Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”Joshua 1:9, NIV